Attachment styles get too much credit for your relationship problems

 See what's actually driving your dynamic

 Deep Personality measures where you and your partner each fall on the traits that actually predict relationship friction.
 Not broad categories.
-Specific scores, specific comparisons, specific explanations for why you keep clashing in exactly the ways you do.
+Specific scores across 28 facets, specific comparisons, specific explanations for why you keep clashing in exactly the ways you do.

 Take the assessment with your partner.
 It takes about 15 minutes each, and you'll see exactly where your personalities align, where they diverge, and what that means for the fights you keep having.